 Since then we’ve been sharing haiku or comments through the linking websites.

 According to his self-introduction, he just recently began writing haiku and he is only a new writer of haiku.
 We post his two haiku first of all.

 distant melody from mother’s heart

-These two haiku of his was written for 徳川元子(Tokugawa Motoko), who was a writer of 『遠いうた－徳川伯爵夫人の七十五年』(Tooi uta- Tokugawa hakushaku fujin no nana juugo nen), ‘Distant Song : 75 years as Countess of Tokugawa’ .
+These two haiku of his were written for 徳川元子(Tokugawa Motoko), who was a writer of 『遠いうた－徳川伯爵夫人の七十五年』(Tooi uta- Tokugawa hakushaku fujin no nana juugo nen), ‘Distant Song : 75 years as Countess of Tokugawa’ .